 - The person who starts an application in ZoomGrants can invite others to contribute to the application by inviting them to be collaborators in ZoomGrants.
-Note, only the primary applicant can submit the application; the submit button does not appear for those working as collaborators. - Responses are saved automatically in ZoomGrants when you click outside the response field. - The character limits include spaces. - If you cut and paste answers into ZoomGrants from another program such as Word, be sure to remove all formatting (e.g., bullets, superscript, etc.) by pasting text only.
+Note, only the primary applicant can submit the application; the submit button does not appear for those working as collaborators. - Responses are saved automatically in ZoomGrants when you click outside the response field. - The character limits include spaces. - If you have left your open application inactive for more than 30 minutes, log out and back on before continuing.
+ZoomGrants can log out a user after inactivity, but your application will still be visible, and your new content will not save. - If you cut and paste answers into ZoomGrants from another program such as Word, be sure to remove all formatting (e.g., bullets, superscript, etc.) by pasting text only.
 You will receive an error message when attempting to submit your application, and you will have to locate and remove the formatting to successfully submit. - There is a Help button at the top of each ZoomGrants page.
 You can also contact their tech support at questions@zoomgrants.com.